pachyderm/pachyderm/examples/spouts/EmailSentimentAnalyzer/README.md

    Look in the source code for [./imap_spout.py](imap_spout.py) for environment variables you may need to add to the pipeline spec for the spout to use another email service or other default IMAP folders.
 3. Create the secrets needed to securely access the account.
    The values `<your-password>` and `<account name>` are enclosed in single quotes to prevent the shell from interpreting them.
-   Confirm the values in these files are what you accept.
+   Confirm the values in these files are what you expect.
 ```sh
 $ echo -n '<your-password>' > IMAP_PASSWORD
 $ echo -n '<account-name>` > IMAP_LOGIN